Matthias84/cleanship/doc/index.rst

 -  multilanguage
 -  scale with huge amount of issues (>40k tested so far)
 -  history and logging
--  API following Open311 and CitySDK protocoll
+-  open API following :term:`CitySDK` protocoll

 To get a basic understanding of the internals, you might have a look at the base object definitions: